LiskArchive/lisk-legacy-docs/introduction.md

 ## Versions

 We release new versions of Lisk Core regularly.
-As documentation on [lisk.io](https://lisk.io/documentation) will keep up to date with version updates, the table below provides an overview about documentation for older versions of Lisk Core.
+Documentation on [lisk.io](https://lisk.io/documentation) will keep up to date with version updates.
+The table below provides an overview about the former releases and documentation versions of Lisk Core.

 Version | Release date <br> (yy/mm/dd)| Documentation reference
 ---     | ---         | ---